MetOffice/fab/docs/source/advanced_config.rst

     Early steps like preprocessors generally read files from *source* and write to *build_output*.
     Later steps like compilers generally read files which are already in *build_output*.

-Path matching is done using Python's `fnmatch <https://docs.python.org/3.10/library/fnmatch.html#fnmatch.fnmatch>`_.
-We can currently only *add* flags for a path, using the :class:`~fab.build_config.AddFlags` class.
-If demand arises, Fab developers may add classes to remove or modify flags by path - please let us know!

 .. _Advanced C Code:

 C Code
 ======
-The C pragma injector creates new C files with ".prag" file extensions, in the same folder as the original source.
+The C pragma injector creates new C files with ".prag" file extensions, in the source folder.
 The C preprocessor looks for the output of this step by default.
 If not found, it will fall back to looking for .c files in the source listing.